Skip to main content

 • Last sync timestamp

-• Sync progress when a sync is running (including document count)
+• Sync progress when a sync is running, including scanned and updated counts

 Enabling and Disabling Connectors